joebeeson/embellish/README.md

-# Lingual Plugin for CakePHP 1.3+
+# Embellish Plugin for CakePHP 1.3+

-Lingual plugin provides an easy way to parse various formatting languages into HTML
+Embellish plugin provides an easy way to parse various formatting languages into HTML

 ## Supported formats